Picovoice/picovoice/demo/c/README.md

 **For Windows, MingW is required to run the demo.**

-The microphone based demo requires [miniaudio](https://github.com/mackron/miniaudio) for accessing microphone audio data.
+The microphone-based demo requires [miniaudio](https://github.com/mackron/miniaudio) for accessing microphone audio data.

 ## Build